Graduate Degree and Program Requirements

 These leaves are defined as a planned interruption or pause in a student's regular education during which the student temporarily ceases formal studies at CSU, San Bernardino.
 The student must plan to return to CSU, San Bernardino at the end of the leave.
 Such activities may be for the purpose of clarifying or enriching educational goals or to allow time to address personal matters and thus enhance the prospect of successful completion of the student's academic program.

 Since students usually maintain their catalog rights, courses completed at other institutions must have received prior approval in order to be transferred back to CSU, San Bernardino.
-Therefore, a student must also file a concurrent enrollment form with the Office of the Dean of Graduate Studies to obtain that approval.
+Therefore, a student must also file a concurrent enrollment form with the Office of Graduate Studies to obtain that approval.
 Failure to file a concurrent enrollment form may result in coursework not being accepted and revised major requirements being required.

 Returning from Approved Leave of Absence